 With every post on social media, every comment made to a friend or stranger, and every word we choose to express our feelings is either spreading love or spreading fear.
 It is our task, and our responsibility, to be conscious of what we’re contributing to in the world.

 “Raise your words, not your voice.
 It is rain that grows flowers, not thunder.” – Rumi

 In the midst of a raging storm that’s outside of ourselves, we can either cloak our dreams for positive change in fear, or we can dress ourselves in love.
 How we choose to respond to the world is a catalyst for how we experience the world; we can either be a catalyst for love, or fear.

-The internal environment influences the external environment; the peace on earth we wish would come true must begin with each of us first.“Peace is the bridge that everyone will cross, to leave this world behind.” – A Course in… Click To Tweet
+The internal environment influences the external environment; the peace on earth we wish would come true must begin with each of us first.Something to ask before posting: Is my message promoting love or fear, inspiring hope or nothing at all?
+Click To Tweet

 A Course in Miracles teaches that only love is real, and nothing else exists.
 Fear is not so much a thing as it is the absence of something.